Temporal Landscapes: A Graphical Logic of Behavior: Temporal landscape logic

 To become acquainted with implication in general, we start with a special case, namely that of negation.

 The negation operator $\neg \varphi$ is given by $\neg \varphi \coloneqq (\varphi \imp \false)$.
 Equivalently, since $\false$ is the empty set, we may write

-Thus the negation of a temporal landscape $\varphi$ consists of all time intervals $I$ that have empty intersection with any time interval in $\varphi$.
-In diagrams, this operation takes a landscape $\varphi$ and draws a roof wherever the landscape is false (i.e.\ flat against the diagonal).
-For example, given the temporal landscapes on the left, its negation is shown on the right:

-where we have restricted the landscapes over the time window $(0,6)$.\footnote{In the following examples, we will often restrict ourselves to temporal landscapes on some arbitrary bounded interval, typically starting at 0, just for typographical convenience.}

 The visual intuition of the implication $\varphi \imp \psi$ generalizes that of negation, replacing the empty landscape $\false$ with $\psi$.
-The temporal landscape of $\varphi \imp \psi$ contains a roof over all time intervals within which $\varphi$ is contained in $\psi$:
+The temporal landscape of $\varphi \imp \psi$ contains a roof over all time intervals within which $\varphi$ is contained in $\psi$, as shown in \cref{fig.temp_land_implication}.\footnote{In the following, we will often restrict ourselves to temporal landscapes on some arbitrary bounded interval, typically starting at 0, just for typographical convenience.} In the example shown in \cref{fig.temp_land_implication}, the landscape $\psi$ might appear having a confusing shape.
+The interpretation of such a landscape is that the predicate $\psi$ is only true over intervals of length at most three, the union of which is the solid line of height 3 above the axis.

 Now that we have defined the logical connectives, we move on to the quantifiers $\exists(x:X)\ldotp P(x)$ and $\forall(x:X)\ldotp P(x)$.
 The simplest case is when these quantifiers range over a constant type $A$, which we may think of simply as a set. \footnote{In temporal type theory we can also quantify over non-constant behavior types, e.g.\ $\forall (x:X)\ldotp P(x)$, but this is a bit more technical.
 Since such quantification appears only in a single subsection (e.g.\ in \cref{eqn.agentpos}), we simply refer the reader to \cite{schultz2019temporal} for a definition.} Given a set $A$, a function $P\colon A\to\prop$ is a collection of $|A|$-many temporal landscapes.
 Taking their union defines the temporal landscape $\exists(a:A)\ldotp P(a)$, which will be a temporal landscape.
 Taking their intersection may not satisfy condition (b) of \cref{def.temp_landscape}, so we define $\forall(a:A)\ldotp P(a)$ to be the largest temporal landscape contained in this intersection.